borntofrappe/game-development/05 Super Mario Bros/Prep - Animation/README.md

 The idea seems to have the class update the frames and use the function in `main.lua` to actually change the appearance of the character.
 Rather comprehensible once the `def` argument is understood.

-### moving.lua
+## Update 0 - moving.lua

-Once the `Animation` class is set up, its logic is incorporated in `main.lua` as follows (I use `moving.lua` as a temporary file to describe the update, but the logic is included in a `main.lua` file to have it run in the Love2D engine).
+Once the `Animation` class is set up, its logic is incorporated in the application to allow for horizontal movement.

 - include the animation class in the list of dependencies of the game.
 Or simply include it atop the `lua` file;